leonine90/Resumix/README.md

 # Resumix

 A modular, component-based resume builder built with Nuxt.js and Vue 3.
-Resumix allows you to create multiple versions of your resume by simply modifying data files, with full inline editing capabilities and section visibility controls.
+Resumix allows you to create professional resumes with full inline editing capabilities and section visibility controls.

 ## Features

 - **Modular Components**: Each section of the resume is a separate, reusable component
-- **Multiple Versions**: Support for different resume versions (Web Development, Data Science, Research & Academia, AI & Business).
-The version selector can be enabled by setting `enableVersions: true` in `data/resume.js` (disabled by default).

 - **Data-Driven**: All content is stored in a single data file for easy modification
 - **Inline Editing**: Click any text to edit it directly on the page with rich text formatting toolbar
 - **Section Controls**: Toggle sections on/off with checkboxes